NVIDIA/NVFlare/README.md

 Before you work in production mode, you need to first **provision**: a process to generate **startup kit**.
 Startup kits are set of start scripts, configuration and certificates associated with different user, sites, server.
-In this quick guide, we only show None-HA (non high availability mode), we will only have one FL server.
+In this quick guide, we only show Non-HA (Non-high availability mode), we will only have one FL server.

 #### **provision**
 <details><summary>Provision via CLI</summary>